 6) Narcissism 25% (click here to read my article about the link between childhood trauma and the development of narcissistic disorder)

 7) Anti-Social Personality Disorder 25% (click here to read my article about the link between childhood trauma and the later development of anti-social personality disorder/psychopathy)

 Four further statistics of importance are :

-A shocking 1 out of every 10 people with BPD eventually die by suicide
+A shocking 1 out of every 10 people with BPD eventually dies by suicide.

 About 20% of psychiatric in-patients suffer from BPD.

-Above eBooks available on Amazon for instant download.
-Other titles also available.
+Above eBook available on Amazon for instant download.
+Other titles are also available.
 CLICK HERE FOR DETAILS OR TO MAKE PURCHASE.

 Holder of MSc and post graduate teaching diploma in psychology.
 Highly experienced in education.
 Founder of childhoodtraumarecovery.com.
 Survivor of severe childhood trauma.